phantomaton-ai/aniheim/DESIGN.md

     *   `🪄✨ // This is a comment directive //`
         *   Allows comments within the directive flow.

+/comment(user:woe) {
+    I'm having a bit of trouble navigating the content in this section, which makes me think we may want to break it down some; perhaps subsections instead of bullets?
+Or maybe we can just trim some?
+Or move stuff out elsewhere?

+    Instead of `setting`, let's call that a `background` directive.
+We don't want an image file there; we'll want a set of paper cutouts, ultimately.
+But, we want the episode files to be simply-readable.

+    Maybe a scene should look something like:

+    /scene(duration:30,setting:../settings/a-public-park.md)
+    /music(start:0,duration:30,source:../music/happy-day.md)
+    /character(name:Alice,source:../characters/alice.md,x:-0.25,y:0.1,z:0.5)
+    /character(name:Bob,source:../characters/bob.md,x:0.75,y:0.15,z:0.5)
+    /move(start:0,duration:10,x:0.25,y:0.1,x:0.5,character:Alice)
+    /animate(start:0,duration:10,character:Alice) {
+        🚶‍♀️🙂😄
+    }
+    /dialog(start:10,duration:10,character:Alice) {
+        👋 Hi Bob! 😊 How's it going? 🤔
+    }
+    /dialog(start:20,duration:10,character:Bob) {
+        Not bad, Alice! 🧍 How are you?
+    }

+    In this scene, Alice walks in from off-screen and greets Bob.
+Miscellaneous thoughts in here:

+    * Music and scene files can just be externalized.
+We'll want to reuse these a lot!
+Even from episode to episode, just like characters.
+(This is a good opportunity to simplify here.)
+    * Characters aren't just their artwork.
+I think standardizing on Markdown and branching out to more specific formats like JS only when needed might work here.
+    * We'll need a description of scenespace somewhere.
+I'm assuming x=0 is left, x=1 is right, y=0 is bottom, y=1 is top, z=0 is front, z=1 is off in the distance (and z=0.5 is standard for character placement in a scene).
+I'm a little nervous that a numeric scene-space will be hard for an LLM to manage, so maybe someday we'll want a microformat where we can say "/move(character:Bob,to:near[Alice]) or something.
+    * I'm realizing we'll need something like an `animate` directive for times when we want a character to change expressions or pose when they're not talking.
+    * Can't currently animate non-characters with this format, but I guess that's fine.
+}

 ## 4. Character Module Interface (`.js`) 🧑‍🎨

 Located via `--character-lib`.
 Each file defines one character.